pfbrowning/radio-metadata-api/README.md

 For example, if I want to specifically allow only the `http://localhost:4200` and `http://publishedspa.com` origins, I would store `["http://localhost:4200","http://publishedspa.com"]` in the `allowedCorsOrigins` environment variable.

 ## Authentication
 If you supply `issuer` and `audience` as environment variables, the API will require a valid standard RS-256 JWT access token.
 This is optional: if you don't provide these environment variables, the API will be publicly accessible.

+## Logging
+The API logs to Azure Application Insights *if* the `APPINSIGHTS_INSTRUMENTATIONKEY` environment variable is set.

 ## Roadmap For 1.0.0
-* App Insights logging
+* Winston logging
+* Log unhandled errors & getStationInfo errors
 * Test Coverage badge